tarleb/lua-filter-template/README.md

 output, you may choose to replace `test/expected.native` with `test/expected.html`, and to compare that file instead.

+The test configs are kept in file `test/test.yaml`.
+The file is generated on demand, but you may want to check it into source control and modify it as needed.

 ### `quarto-extension`

 This target sets the repository up to be used as a [Quarto][]